If you're enrolled to vote, you can be asked to serve on a jury once every 2 years.

 After the trial you can:

-- attend the sentencing hearing to find out the defendant’s sentence if they’ve been found guilty, or ask the court to tell you the sentence
+- find out what sentence the defendant gets by going to the sentencing hearing or you can ask the court to tell you the sentence

 - get counselling if you need it.